Proactiva Open Arms: Vessels

 In July 2016, the NGO received the sailing yacht Astral, donated by Livio Lo Monaco.
 Designed by Philip Rhodes and built in 1970, the yacht featured in the documentary recorded on board that same month by Jordi Évole for Salvados, directed by Évoli for Atresmedia Televisión.
 The box office takings from the documentary, shown at cinemas throughout Catalunya before being broadcast on TV, were earmarked in their entirety for the NGO.

 At the end of 2016, Astral was substituted by Golfo Azzurro, a fishing trawler 43 metres in length and 8 metres beam.
 Based in Malta, this vessel covered the NGO's rescue operations in the central Mediterranean region and in international waters off the northern coast of Libya.

 In mid-2017, the POA commissioned Open Arms, an emergency tow vessel (37 metres in length) which had previously seen service with Spain's maritime safety agency Salvamento Marítimo and was donated to the NGO by the Spanish shipping agency Grupo Ibaizabal.

 In August 2017 POA vessels were barred by Italy and Malta from disembarking migrants.
 The POA also came in close contact with the Libyan coastguard who fired warning shots over one of its boats.

 In June 2020 Astral returned to POA activity in the Mediterranean.

+From May 2022 until August 2023, POA operated the ship Open Arms Uno, under the Spanish flag, on loan from the Argentinian philanthropist Enrique Piñeyro.